You are here > Home

 The XRCVC is happy to present a research report on the Inclusive Education Project for school students with visual impairment.
 The research was conducted by Ms Aparna Sachdev.
 The report aims at analysing and highlighting XRCVC's inclusive education practices and recommendations.
 These would be of interest to mainstream teachers and schools, special educators, organizations working for students with blindness, parents, inclusive education researchers, and all educationists who desire to be inclusive in their practice.

-XRCVC's flagship awareness and sensitisation initiative, Antarchakshu® 2.0 Season 5, has been launched and will run through as a series of online and offline sit-down workshops.
-Participants will include corporates, students, public sector officials and many others, We wish to thank Dhun Pestonji Parakh Discretionary Trust, Godrej Industries Ltd, Union Bank of India, SBI Mutual Fund, and Lawrence & Mayo, Mendonsa Foundation for generously supporting Antarchakshu® 2.0 Season 5.
+XRCVC's flagship awareness and sensitisation initiative, Antarchakshu® 2.0 Season 6, has been started and will run through as a series of online and offline sit-down workshops.
+Participants will include corporates, students, public sector officials and many others, We wish to thank Dhun Pestonji Parakh Discretionary Trust, Godrej Industries Ltd, SBI Mutual Fund, TATA Sons Ltd, Lawrence & Mayo, Mendonsa Foundation and Bharat Petroleum Corporation Limited for generously supporting Antarchakshu® 2.0 Season 6.

 Those interested in organising a workshop for their organisations may please write to sam@xrcvc.org.